-The THS7364 FHD filters have a nominal corner (-3 dB) frequency at 72 MHz and a -1-dB passband typically at 60 MHz.
-This 72-MHz filter is ideal for 1080p50 or 1080p60 component video.
-It is also ideal for oversampling systems where the video DAC upsamples the video signal such as 720p or 1080i upsampled to 148.5 MHz.
-The benefit is an extremely flat passband response along with almost no group delay within the HD video passband.
-In bypass mode, these filters can also be used for some computer R'G'B' video signals including VGA, SVGA, XGA, SXGA, and QXGA.
+The THS7360 SF filters have a nominal corner (-3 dB) frequency at 9.2 MHz, 17 MHz, 35 MHz, or 70 MHz and a -1-dB passband typically at 8 MHz, 15 MHz, 30 MHz, or 60 MHz.
+The 9.2-MHz filter is ideal for component 480i or 576i video.
+The 17-MHz filter is ideal for component 480p or 576p component video.
+The 35-MHz filter is ideal for HD 720p, 1080i, 1080p24, or 1080p30 component video.
+The 70-MHz filter is ideal for 1080p50 or 1080p60 component video.
+These filters can also be utilized for some computer R'G'B' video signals including VGA, SVGA, XGA, SXGA, and QXGA.

-Keep in mind that images do not stop at the DAC sampling frequency, $f{\rm S}$ (for example, 27 MHz for traditional SD DACs); they continue around the sampling frequencies of 2x $f{\rm S}$, 3x $f{\rm S}$, 4x $f{\rm S}$, and so on (that is, 54 MHz, 81 MHz, 108 MHz, etc.).
+Keep in mind that images do not stop at the DAC sampling frequency, $f{\rm S}$ (for example, 27 MHz for traditional SD DACs); they continue around the sampling frequencies of 2x $f{\rm S}$, 3x $f{\rm S}$, 4x $f{\rm S}$, and so on (that is, 54-MHz, 81-MHz, 108-MHz, etc.).
 Because of these multiple images, an ADC can fold down into the baseband signal, meaning that the low-pass filter must also eliminate these higher-order images.
-The THS7364 filters are Butterworth filters and, as such, do not bounce at higher frequencies, thus maintaining good attenuation performance.
+The THS7360 filters are Butterworth filters and, as such, do not bounce at higher frequencies, thus maintaining good attenuation performance.

-The filter frequencies were chosen to account for process variations in the THS7364.
+The filter frequencies were chosen to account for process variations in the THS7360.
 To ensure the required video frequencies are effectively passed, the filter corner frequency must be high enough to allow component variations.
 The other consideration is that the attenuation must be large enough to ensure the anti-aliasing/reconstruction filtering is sufficient to meet the system demands.
 Thus, the selection of the filter frequencies was not arbitrarily selected and is a good compromise that should meet the demands of most systems.

-One of the features of the THS7364 is that these filters can be bypassed.
-Bypassing the SD filters results in an amplifier with 150-MHz bandwidth and 100-V/ μ s slew rate.
+One of the features of the THS7360 is that these filters can be bypassed.
+Bypassing the SD filters results in an amplifier with 60-MHz bandwidth and 150-V/ μ s slew rate.
 This configuration can be helpful when diagnosing potential system issues or when simply wishing to pass higher frequency signals through the system.

-Bypassing the FHD filters results in a amplifier supporting 350-MHz bandwidth and 500-V/ μ s slew rate.
+Bypassing the SF filters results in a amplifier supporting 280-MHz bandwidth and 800-V/ μ s slew rate.
 This configuration supports computer R'G'B' signals up to UWXGA resolution.